 When researching battery powered DC equipment, using real batteries can be unreliable and time consuming.
 To compare experiments like for like, control variables such as state of charge and temperature need to be conditioned and accurately measured before testing.
 With a battery emulator this isn't a problem, as they replicate the real world behaviour of batteries.

-Bidirectional systems such as the LAB-GSS and LAB-SCUBI will accurately simulate an MEA's battery pack.
+Bidirectional systems such as the G5-RSS will accurately simulate an MEA's battery pack up to 3kV.
 Various chemistries can be replicated as well as different power, voltage and current levels.
 Automated test procedures and hard to reproduce operational states can be run at the push of a button.
 The performance of devices such as DC-DC converters, inverters, motors and DC subsystems can be isolated and analysed.

 Rugged Vehicle Mounted Power Units